estnltk/lexicon-deidentifier/README.md

 # lexicon-deidentifier
-Lexicon-deidentifier provides a wrapper over the Estnltk's Text class, which extracts personally identifiable information (PII) from text.
+Lexicon-deidentifier provides a wrapper over the Estnltk's Text class, which extracts personally identifiable information (PII) from text based on user-provided lexicon.

 ## Installation
 ```